fragcolor-xyz/shards-examples/tutorials/snake/steps/step-5.md

 ## Wall collision and game over conditions

 If the snake hits a wall, the game ends.
-Similarly if the snake tries to eat a part of its own body, the game still ends.
+Similarly, if the snake tries to eat a part of its own body, the game still ends.

 Remember that we have a sequence that represents the whole snake body.
 The last element of that sequence is the head.